gitGNU/gnu_stribog/README.txt

 $ git clone git://git.savannah.nongnu.org/stribog.git
  to make your local repository

-$ git branch -r
- to list the public repository branches

 $ git checkout -b feb2008 origin/feb2008
  to make a local branch feb2008 based on fetched origin/feb2008

+$ git fetch
+ to update copies of remote branches

+$ git pull
+ to fetch all remote branches and merge one of them into your current branch

+Common to both access types:

 $ git checkout master
  to switch to existing branch 'master'

+$ git add .
+ to cache the changes in your files against the current branch most recent commit
+$ git diff
+ to see what will be "git add"ed

+$ git diff --cached
+ to see what has been "git add"ed but not
+ "git commit"ed

+$ git branch
+ to list the local repository branches

-$ git fetch
+$ git branch -r
- to update copies of remote branches
+ to list the public repositories branches

+$git show
+ to see the latest commit description